-Portable EPRT units can be hired weekly or purchased for home use.
-Contact firstname.lastname@example.org a pricelist.
+Portable Micro-current units can be purchased for home use.
+Contact firstname.lastname@example.org for a pricelist.

 Tuncay et al (2015) “The addition of 3 wks of daily electrical stimulation to physiotherapy shortly after facial palsy onset (4 wks), improved functional facial movements and electrophysiologic outcome measures at the 3month follow-up in patients with Bell palsy.
 Further research focused on determining the most effective dosage and length of intervention with electrical stimulation is warranted”.

 The aim is to improve neuromuscular activation, strength and endurance: these deficits are often severe in 20-30% of patients diagnosed with Bell’s Palsy.

 Please note that physiotherapists @ bounceREHAB are experts in teaching you how to perform the movements that are required for improved emotional expression, eating and breathing.

 Aim: Improve lymphatic draining (reduce face swelling), sensory-motor stimulation of muscles and the samoto-sensory cortex (brain maps).

 PSYCHOLOGICAL AND PAIN MANAGEMENT SERVICES

 bounceREHAB may use a battery of questionnaires to assess self-image, mood and functional (social) disability.
 A range of severity of palsy was represented and a variety of disturbance with facial self-image, social activity and emotional state.